nuxeo/nuxeo-drive/docs/configuration.md

 #### `cert-file`

 File that is a client certificate signed by the server Certificate Authorities.
-If set, [cert-key-file](#cert-key-file) must also be set otherwise it will be ignored.
+If set, [cert-key-file](#cert-key-file) must also be set, otherwise it will be ignored.
 See the `requests` [documentation](http://docs.python-requests.org/en/master/user/advanced/#ssl-cert-verification) for more details.

 - Default value (str): None